Utah Administrative Code

 - Date of Enactment or Last Substantive Amendment

 - Authorizing, Implemented, or Interpreted Law

-1. The Board's designee shall obtain and provide relevant information that shall include but not be limited to:
+2. In addition to the completed application, Board staff shall obtain and provide relevant information that shall include but not be limited to:

 (f) the applicant's employment history;

-(g) verification that all imposed restitution, fines, fees or surcharges have been paid in full; and
+(g) verification that all imposed restitution, fines, fees, or surcharges have been paid in full; and

-4. The Board shall publish notice of the pardon hearing on its web site and on the Utah Public Notice website.
+4. The Board shall publish notice of the pardon hearing on its web site and on the Utah Public Notice web site.

 C. The Board may grant a conditional pardon or an unconditional pardon.
 The petitioner will be notified in writing of the results as soon as practicable.